 A person wishing to acquire shares of an Israeli public company and who would as a result hold over 90% of the target company's voting right or issued and outstanding share capital is required by the Companies Law to make a tender offer to all of the company's shareholders for the purchase of all of the issued and outstanding shares of the company.
-A person wishing to acquire shares of a public Israeli company and who would as a result hold over 90% of the voting right or issued and outstanding share capital of a certain class of shares is required to make a tender offer to all of the shareholders who hold shares of the relevant class for the purchase of all of the issued and outstanding share capital of a certain class for the purchase of all of the issued and outstanding shares of that class.
-If the shareholders who do not accept the offer hold less than 5% of the issued and outstanding share capital of the company or of the applicable class, and more than half of the shareholders who do not have a personal interest in the offer accept the offer, all of the shares that the acquirer offered to purchase will be transferred to the acquirer by operation of law.
-However, a tender offer will also be accepted if the shareholders who do not accept the offer hold less than 2% of the issued and outstanding share capital of the company or of the applicable class of shares.
+A person wishing to acquire shares of a public Israeli company and who would as a result hold over 90% of the voting right or issued and outstanding share capital of a certain class of shares is required to make a tender offer to all of the shareholders who hold shares of the relevant class for the purchase of all of the issued and outstanding share capital of a certain class of shares is required to make a tender offer to all of the cass.
+If the shareholders who do not accept the offer hold less than 5% of the issued and outstanding share capital of the company or of the applicable class, and more than half of the shareholders who do not accept the offer will also be accepted if the shareholders who do not accept the offer hold less than 2% of the issued and outstanding share capital of the company or of the applicable class of shares capital of the company or of the applicable class of shares capital of the company or of the applicable class of shares capital of the company or of the applicable class of shares capital of the company or of the applicable class of shares capital of the company or of the applicable class of shares.